roverdotcom/social-graph/README.md

 Sections 2 to 4 will begin with a number on a separate line indictating how many lines follow for that section.
 Below is a small sample input.

-The actual input will not include the comments indicated by a # or the whitespace preceeding the #.
+The actual input will not include the comments indicated by a # or the whitespace preceding the #.
 This file is available as ```sample-input.csv``` in this repository.

 Please note entries in real inputs are not necessarily ordered like this